-There really is no ‘best time’.
-Our busiest time is June to September as this is when most of the Western world schools and universities have their summer holidays.
-Whilst the rest of the year is not as manic as those months we have volunteers all year round and there is always something to do.
-As most of our projects are linked to term dates it’s worth checking these before you book your flights.
+Our busiest time is June to September, as this is when most international schools and universities have their summer holiday.
+Whilst the rest of the year is not quite as manic as these months, we continue to welcome volunteers and there is always something to do.

 Why do I need to fundraise?

 Fundraising is a very important part of your journey as a SPE volunteer and it is important that you understand our programmes so that you can speak clearly and passionately about you have chosen to work with us.
 Once you’ve signed up, you will receive a tailored fundraising pack to get you started.

 The money raised from fundraising and donations from one day and long term volunteers goes on to ensure the future of all of our programmes long after volunteers have returned home.
 It also covers any costs that we incur whilst you are volunteering with us, for example the art and craft materials that you may use at our pre-schools.

 Fundraising from group volunteers goes directly to pay for the project that they will be working on.
 For example, for buying building materials and paint, hiring tools and equipment and paying the building team’s wages.
 Any fundraising that is left over goes on to secure the future of our School Infrastructure Programme, which means that the impact is far wider than just the school that has been worked on.

 Fundraising is also a great way for volunteers to raise awareness of our work so that we can continue to run.
 It’s a great way for You’ll develop your transferable skills, and might even have some fun along the way!